Where to find web engineers and big turn-offs to watch for when interviewing them

 When you finally schedule an interview with your aspiring web developer, you have to be mindful of how they respond or act as this is a crucial leg of your hiring process.
 Of course, you should expect some candidates to stumble in answering some questions because of their nervousness, but if their stumbles are one too many, it should raise a red flag.
 Here are some other turn-offs to look out for:

 While many applicants would try to wow you with their credentials on paper, also factor in the results of interviews and assessments.
 If the web developer cannot answer technical questions or create clean and secure codes, then it would pose a great problem for your projects once they get hired.
-Communication, problem-solving, and critical-thinking skills are as important as the applicant’s technical skills, so you need to look out for these as well.
+Communication, problem-solving, and critical-thinking skills in web development are as important as the applicant’s technical skills, so you need to make sure to look out for these as well.

-When hiring for the web development team, it is important to test their knowledge of web security.
+When looking to hire a web development team, it is important to test their knowledge of web security.
 Choosing a proper backend framework is essential as they are often responsible for the security of a website.
 A candidate should be able to understand the risks that every website is exposed to.

 Taking SQL Injection as an example, it is vital to know how it works and how to defend against it.
 This type of attack places malicious code in SQL statements, through web page input.
 This code injection technique is one of the most common ways to hack a website and can destroy (and give access to user information in) your database.